hrzsea/1st-3J-Topolgy-Seminar/index.md

 `*Breakfast, Lunch and Dinner is avaiable at 正定乒乓球基地餐厅`

-## Talks
+## <span id="Talks">Talks</span>

 - **Yang Su (CAS)**

 Title: Finiteness and infiniteness of the Torelli groups of (hyper)-Kahler manifolds

 Abstract: The Torelli group of a closed smooth manifold X is the subgroup of the mapping class group consisting of elements which act trivially on the integral cohomology of X. In this note we give counterexamples to a theorem by Verbitsky which states that the Torelli group of simply connected Kahler manifolds of complex dimension >2 is finite.
 We also give a counterexample to the theorem of Verbitsky which claims that the Torelli group of hyper-Kahler manifolds are finite.
 Finally we confirm the finiteness result for the special case of the hyper-Kahler manifold K[2].
 This is a joint work with M.Kreck.

 - **Ruizhi Huang (CAS)**